 Evaluation

-To receive credit for the ORGB 390 challenge registration, you must achieve a grade of at least D (50 percent) on the examination.
+To receive credit for the ORGB 390 challenge registration, you must achieve a grade of at least D (50 percent) on the challenge assignment.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized study counterparts.